-Cisco is approximately 3 years old and weighs 45 lbs.
+Cisco is between 1 and 2 years old and weighs 48 lbs.
 He is a charming, incredibly loving, smart, silly, playful and sometimes pushy cattle dog, who adores human attention.
-Cisco’s natural core personality is a submissive, goofy, impish guy with a fun loving sense of humor.
-He loves cuddling, and often wakes up his foster mom in the morning with a sweet cuddle and kisses.
-As a cattle dog, he quickly bonds with “his” people and dogs and wants to be right next to them all the time.
-He is very responsive and super obedient, with an overwhelming desire to do the right thing and please.
+Cisco’s natural personality is a submissive, goofy, fun-loving guy.
+He often wakes up his foster mom in the morning with a sweet cuddle and kisses.
+He quickly bonds with his very own people and dogs, and wants to be right next to them all the time.
+Cisco is very responsive and eager to learn.
 He is easy when handled â and allows his fosters to touch his ears, face, and paws easily.
-When petted, he relaxes and often lays down for belly rubs (which he loves).
+When petted, he relaxes and often lays down for belly rubs.

-However, he is also a work in progress.
-Due to his unknown traumatic past, he can be extremely reactive when first encountering some dogs and people.
-Once he gets over his initial reactiveness and figures out that he is safe, he is fun and super loving with people and other dogs.
-For this reason, he is only available to adopters who have extensive experience working with reactive dogs.
+At his core, Cisco is a submissive dog, who doesn't want any trouble.
+However, due to his unknown traumatic past, he can be extremely reactive when first encountering some dogs and people.
+Once he realizes that another dog is friendly, he and figures out that he is safe, he gets over his initial reactivity, and is good with people and other dogs.
+For this reason, he needs adopters who have experience working with reactive dogs.

-If you are interested in meeting Cisco, we ask that you first complete our adoption questionnaire (online form or download a hard copy), which is the first step of our pre-adoption process.
-At our website (hittgv.org), please click on the Adopt tab near the top of the page, and scroll down to find the online form.
-You can also email us at email@example.com if you have specific questions about Cisco or our process.
+If you are interested in meeting Cisco, please complete our online adoption form, the first step of our pre-adoption process.
+At our website: hittgv.org, please click on the Adopt tab near the top of the page, and scroll down to find the online form.
+You can also email us at firstname.lastname@example.org with questions.

 Your message has been sent to Herd It Through The Grapevine.